Overwhelmed by to-dos? Tiimo helps you organize and follow through.

 • Do you find certain interactions exhausting while others are energizing?

-• Try different ways of working – do written instructions help you more than verbal ones?
+• Experiment with different ways of working: do written instructions help you more than verbal ones?

-• Adjust your schedule to include breaks or focus periods - does this make a difference?
+• Adjust your schedule to include breaks or focus periods and see if this makes a difference

-• Try different forms of communication (email vs. calls, video vs. text) to see what works best for you.
+• Try different forms of communication (email versus calls, video versus text) to see what works best for you

 Once you start seeing patterns, frame them as support needs rather than personal failures.
-Instead of saying, “I’m bad at remembering things,” you might say, “I need written reminders.”
-Instead of “I can’t handle loud spaces,” try “I need quiet or noise-canceling options to focus.”
+Society often teaches us to see our differences as deficits, but these are actually valuable insights about how you function best.
+Instead of saying "I'm bad at remembering things," you might say "I need written reminders."
+Instead of "I can't handle loud spaces," try "I need quiet or noise-canceling options to focus."
+It's normal to have been taught that these needs are weaknesses or something to overcome.
+But recognizing your needs isn't giving up or being difficult, it's understanding how you work best.

-Advocating for yourself can be hard, especially if you’re used to pushing through discomfort to fit in.
-But stating your needs clearly helps set the tone for a more accessible world.
-Some ways to communicate your needs:
+Advocating for yourself can feel challenging, especially if you're used to pushing through discomfort to fit in.
+But stating your needs clearly helps create a more accessible world for everyone.

 • "I communicate best in writing.
 If a phone call is needed, please schedule in advance."